apache/apisix-website/blog/en/blog/2024/07/31/monthly-report.md

 image: https://static.apiseven.com/uploads/2024/07/31/U3v43S1b_report-july-en.png
 ---

 > We have recently made some additions and improvements to specific features within Apache APISIX.
-The main feature is removing `config-default.yaml` to hardcoded Lua file.
+The main improvement is moving the default values from `config-default.yaml` to a hardcoded Lua file.
 For detailed information, please read the monthly report.
 <!--truncate-->

 ## Introduction